reedmarkham/resume/README.md

 Edit either of the `.tex` files to adjust the actual resume or cover letter.

-Commits to any branch will generate PDFs of each as artifacts on the relevant workflow run.
+Commits to any branch that update any of these files above will generate PDFs as artifacts of the respective workflow run.